 Plants need water, minerals, and food for their growth and survival.
 Water and minerals are taken up by roots and leaves prepare the food.
 These are then transported to the other parts of the plants.
 When we talk about transport, there should be some means of transportation.

 Diffusion is the main pathway of transportation in plants.
 Let us study about the different means of transport in detail.

 What is Diffusion?

-- Diffusion – It includes the movement of particles of a medium from the region of its higher concentration to the region of its lower concentration without the expenditure of energy.
+It includes the movement of particles of a medium from the region of its higher concentration to the region of its lower concentration without the expenditure of energy.
 This process is slow and occurs mostly in gases and liquids.
-The rate of diffusion is affected by the concentration gradient, permeability of the separating membrane, temperature, and pressure.
+The rate of diffusion is affected by various factors like temperature and pressure, concentration gradient, separating membrane’s permeability etc.

-There are some proteins which allow diffusion only when two types of molecules move together.
-When both the molecules cross the membrane in the same direction, the movement is called symport.
+There are some proteins which allow only diffusion when two variations of molecules move together.
+The movement when both the molecules cross the membrane in the same direction is called symport.
 In antiport, they move in opposite directions and in uniport, a molecule moves across a membrane independent of other molecules.